hirokoymj-new/Udemy/use_strict.md

 # What is "use strict"?

-1. A valuable must declare using var keyword, which could avoid accidentally creating global variables.
+1. A variable must declare using `var` keyword, which could avoid accidentally creating global variables.
-2. In strict mode, we can use a variable only declared var keyword, which is help to find a typo.
+2. In `strict mode`, we can use a variable only declared `var` keyword, which is help to find a typo.
-3. Stop to using reserved Javascript keyword - ex. let
+3. Stop using reserved Javascript keywords such as `let`
 4. Use strict mode can't delete variable or a function.